joom/mapreduce-web-sockets/data/README.md

-Compilation: `javac JSONStringsLarge.java`

-Run: `java JSONStringsLarge [filename.txt]`

-Should produce `[filename.txt].json` in the same directory with two key value pairs, one for the word count in `[filename.txt]` and another with the array containing all the individual words in `[filename.txt]`.

 You can generate `docs.jsonl` using `node generate.js docs.jsonl 10000`.
+Changing the number will give you data in different sizes.